 She currently is the director of Affordable Counseling and the Domestic Abuse Intervention Project, where she oversees seven offices in the Tampa Bay area, providing outpatient substance abuse counseling, batterers intervention, court-ordered examinations and couples therapy.

 Susan developed the first Board Approved Laws and Rules course in the state of Florida and has served as a Continuing Education Provider with the Fl Dept of Healthy for over 30 years, helping thousands of therapists complete their mandatory licensure coursework.
 Other CEU firsts include Domestic Violence; The Effects of the Climate Crisis on Mental Health; and Psychedelic-Assisted Psychotherapy, taught in Costa Rica with an emphasis on nature connection.
-Susan regularly trains mental health professionals, probation officers, judges, nurses, and attorneys on a variety of topics, and have presented to multiple organizations, state-wide and national conferences, as well as television and radio programs.
+Susan regularly trains mental health professionals, probation officers, judges, nurses, and attorneys on a variety of topics, and has presented to multiple organizations, state-wide and national conferences, as well as television and radio programs.

 Matt McMillan, J.D., CCJAS Matt McMillan is a former police officer, former prosecutor, former county judge, and has been a certified criminal justice addictions specialist and a certified batterers intervention assessor and facilitator.
 He has served on the Board of Directors and has held memberships in a number of organizations aiding women, children, and victims of crime including the Women’s Resource Center, the Family Partnership Center, and the Manatee Victim Rights Council.
 He was the co-founder of the first Court Watch program in Manatee County.

 Why We Called Ourselves McMillan and Wife

 Susan here.
 I often get asked this question.
 I totally get why some people are puzzled or even put-off, but there is a funny story behind why we called ourselves "McMillan and Wife" for so many years.